jordanhenshaw/alva_sorcerer_docs/docs/source/glossary.rst

 **Motor Node:** A feature not yet introduced to Sorcerer.
 This node will serve as a sort of oscillator for a node-based effects engine that should be released by EOD.

 **EOD:** At Alva Theaters, “EOD” means End of December.

-**Alva Theaters defines the following four software reliability ratings to describe its software products.**

-**Experimental-rated (E):** “It should work.”
+**Experimental-rated software:** “It should work.”

-**Design-rated (D):** “We know it works under normal circumstances.”
+**Design-rated software:** “We know it works under normal circumstances.”
+All publicly available Alva software is Design-rated according to Alva Theaters.

-**Performance-rated:** “If you rely on this software during a live show and it fails you, it’s our fault.”
+**Performance-rated software:** “If you rely on this software during a live show and it fails you, it’s our fault.”

-**Safety-rated (S):** “The software is reliable and safe enough to directly control systems that can physically hurt humans under predictable circumstances that are not otherwise regulated by the government.”
+**Safety-rated software:** “The software is reliable and safe enough to directly control systems that can physically hurt humans under predictable circumstances that are not otherwise regulated by the government.”

-**All publicly available Alva software is Design-rated according to Alva Theaters.**

 **Alva Theaters core mission:** "*To build magical machines to make people happy.*"